m15a/nvim-srcerite/README.md

 vim.g.srcerite_inverse_match_paren = true
 ```

-## Contribution
+## Contributing

-If you like this colorscheme, don't forget to add star to [nvim-highlite][2]!
+If you like this colorscheme, don't forget to add star to
-Any contributions to this repo are also welcome!
+[nvim-highlite][2].
+Any contributions to this project are also welcome.

 <!-- panvimdoc-ignore-start -->